krisvanmelis/energibridge-analytics/README.md

 # Energibridge Analytics

 ## Overview
 This project sets up a PostgreSQL database and Grafana for analytics purposes using Docker Compose.
+Additionally, it includes an Nginx service to host CSV files for Grafana's Infinity datasource.

 ## Prerequisites
 - Docker